cscjjk/cscjjk.github.io/index.md

 ## Selected Honors
-    2002,2003  Gold medals in China National Olympiad in Informatics.
-    2005           Champion of ACM/ICPC regional contest, Chengdu (as the team leader)
+    2002  Gold medal in China National Olympiad in Informatics 2003  Gold medal in China National Olympiad in Informatics 2005  Champion of ACM/ICPC regional contest, Chengdu (as the team leader)
     2006  19-th place of ACM/ICPC word finals (as the team leader)

 ## Other experiences